Richard Wellesley, 1st Marquess Wellesley

 Richard Colley Wellesley, 1st Marquess Wellesley, KG, KP, PC, PCi (20 June 1760 – 26 September 1842) was an Anglo-Irish politician and colonial administrator.
 He was styled as Viscount Wellesley until 1781, when he succeeded his father as 2nd Earl of Mornington.
-In 1799, he was granted the Irish peerage title of Marquess Wellesley.
-He was also Lord Wellesley in the Peerage of Great Britain.
+In 1799, he was granted the Irish peerage title of Marquess Wellesley of Norragh.
+He was also Baron Wellesley in the Peerage of Great Britain.
+Older sources often refer to Wellesley as "Mornington" from 1799 onward.

-He first made his name as fifth Governor-General of India between 1798 and 1805.
+Richard Wellesley first made his name as fifth Governor-General of Bengal between 1798 and 1805.
 He later served as Foreign Secretary in the British Cabinet and as Lord Lieutenant of Ireland.
 In 1799, his forces invaded Mysore and defeated Tipu, the Sultan of Mysore, in a major battle.
 He also initiated the Second Anglo-Maratha War.

-He was the eldest son of The 1st Earl of Mornington, an Irish peer, and Anne, the eldest daughter of The 1st Viscount Dungannon.
-His younger brother, Arthur, was Field Marshal The 1st Duke of Wellington.
+Wellesley was the eldest son of Garret Wesley, 1st Earl of Mornington, an Irish peer, and Anne, the eldest daughter of Arthur Hill-Trevor, 1st Viscount Dungannon.
+His younger brother was Field Marshal Arthur Wellesley, 1st Duke of Wellington.

-Education and early career
+Early life

 Wellesley was born in 1760 in Dangan Castle in County Meath, Ireland, where his family was part of the Ascendancy, the old Anglo-Irish aristocracy.
 He was educated at the Royal School, Armagh, Harrow School and Eton College, where he distinguished himself as a classical scholar, and at Christ Church, Oxford.
 He is one of the few men known to have attended both Harrow and Eton.

 In 1780, he entered the Irish House of Commons as the member for Trim until the following year when, at his father's death, he became 2nd Earl of Mornington, taking his seat in the Irish House of Lords.
 He was elected Grand Master of the Grand Lodge of Ireland in 1782, a post he held for the following year.
 Due to the extravagance of his father and grandfather, he found himself so indebted that he was ultimately forced to sell all the Irish estates.
 However, in 1781, he was appointed to the coveted position of Custos Rotulorum of Meath.

 In 1784, he joined also the British House of Commons as member for the rotten borough of Bere Alston in Devon.
 Soon afterwards he was appointed a Lord of the Treasury by William Pitt the Younger.

-The 1792 Slave Trade Bill passed the House of Commons mangled and mutilated by the modifications and amendments of Pitt, Earl of Mornington, Edward James Eliot and the Attorney General, it lay for years, in the House of Lords.
+The 1792 Slave Trade Bill passed the House of Commons.
+Mangled and mutilated by the modifications and amendments of Pitt, the Earl of Mornington, Edward James Eliot and the Attorney General, it lay for years in the House of Lords.

-In 1793, he became a member of the Board of Control over Indian affairs; and, although he was best known for his speeches in defence of Pitt's foreign policy, he was gaining the acquaintance with Oriental affairs which made his rule over India so effective from the moment when, in 1797, he accepted the office of Governor-General of India.
+In 1793, he became a member of the Board of Control over Indian affairs.
+In 1797 he was appointed Governor-General of India.